ahmadwaqar17/PortFolio/README.md

-# Modern Portfolio Website
+# Ahmad Waqar - Software Engineer Portfolio

-A modern, responsive portfolio website built with React, TypeScript, and Styled Components.
+A modern, responsive portfolio website showcasing my skills, projects, and experience as a Software Engineer specializing in .NET Core development.

 ## Features

 - **Responsive Design**: Mobile-first approach with responsive layouts for all devices
-- **10 Pages**: Home, About, Skills, Projects, Blog, Contact, Resume, Testimonials, Achievements, and Gallery
+- **7 Pages**: Home, About, Skills, Projects, Blog, Contact, and Resume
 - **Modern UI**: Clean and professional design with smooth animations
 - **Performance Optimized**: Fast loading times and optimized assets
 - **SEO Friendly**: Proper meta tags and semantic HTML